Find Out More About Iyengar Yoga

-The Iyengar system is the world’s most practised form of yoga.
-You may be surprised to hear that, as we tend not to be great at self promotion, unlike some of the modern Yoga franchises.
-Iyengar Yoga teachers are trained over many years, not like the current ‘200 hour’ schools that have sprung up.
+Iyengar Yoga, The Iyengar System, is the world’s most practised form of yoga.
+You may be surprised to hear that, as we tend not to be great at self-promotion, unlike some of the modern Yoga franchises.
+Iyengar Yoga teachers are trained over many years, not like the current ‘200-hour’ schools that have sprung up.

 Some teachers say they have been ‘influenced by’ Iyengar Yoga, or that they have ‘studied with’ Iyengar Yoga teachers.
-Unfortunately these claims just confuse students.
-Neither of these things mean that they are qualified to teach Iyengar Yoga.
-It is a trademark, and only Certified Iyengar Yoga teachers are allowed to use the logo on their websites:
+Unfortunately, these claims just confuse students.
+Neither of these sayings mean that they are qualified to teach Iyengar Yoga.
+It is a trademark, and only Certified Iyengar Yoga Teachers are allowed to use the logo on their websites

 So please do check for this logo to verify that the teacher really is a certified Iyengar Yoga teacher.